grantathon/parallel_programming/README.md

 3. Simulate Conway's Game of Life using statically distributed pthreads.
 4. (a) Estimate PI and (b) count prime numbers using OpenMP.
 5. Merge sort using OpenMP (a) undeferred tasks and (b) nested sections.
+6. Loop fission, alignment, and fusion using OpenMP